scala/docs.scala-lang/online-courses.md

 For more on Scala Center's online courses, visit [this page](https://docs.scala-lang.org/online-courses.html#learning-platforms).

+## Rock the JVM courses

+[Rock the JVM](https://rockthejvm.com) is a learning platform with free and premium courses on the Scala language, Akka, Cats Effect, ZIO, Apache Spark and other tools in the Scala ecosystem.
+It also has hundreds of [free video tutorials](https://youtube.com/rockthejvm) and [articles](https://blog.rockthejvm.com) on a variety of Scala-related topics.

 ## Scala Exercises

 [Scala Exercises](https://www.scala-exercises.org/) is a series of lessons and exercises created by [47 Degrees](https://www.47deg.com/).
 It's a great way to get a brief introduction to Scala while testing your knowledge along the way.